reputage/didery/readme.md

 Installation
 ============
-Install [python 3.6](https://www.python.org/downloads/) for your os if it is not already there
+Install [python 3.6](https://www.python.org/downloads/) for your os if it is not already there.

 Clone or download the source from the [didery Github repo](https://github.com/reputage/didery.git).
 ```